exaconn/doom64-dc/README.md

 # Doom 64 for Dreamcast (updated 2025/10/05) #

+Do not open an issue for emulator-related problems.
+I close them without reading.

 Important note: Doom 64 finally works and is stable when built against KOS v2.2.1.

 **Please pay close attention to the README as significant new features have been added and the build instructions have changed.**